Living in Finland

 Although in some cases internet access may be included in your rent (e.g. usually in student housing) it is still very common that you need to make your own agreement with one of the Internet service providers to get the connection.
 Prices and types of connections can vary greatly, depending on the company.
 Broadband connection with speed of 50-100 Mbit/s is approx. 20-30 euro/month in the Helsinki region.

 Some internet service provider examples (limited sites in English):

 It is highly recommended for you to purchase home insurance for yourself.
-It is also very common to demand that the tenant gets home insurance on the rented apartment in the rental agreement condition.
+It is also very common from the landlord to demand that the tenant gets home insurance.
 Home insurance is provided by insurance companies.
 When choosing your home insurance provider, make sure that you are aware of what is covered by the insurance.
 Basic level home insurance is approximately 90-120€ /year for 40m² apartment.

 Some insurance company examples (unfortunately English websites are not that extensive):

 Although there are a few furniture shops in the Helsinki City Centre and scattered here and there around the metropolitan area, the main trend is that there are a few hubs of furniture shops within the area which are situated little bit further away from Helsinki City Centre.

 - Shopping centre Lanterna in district of Roihupelto

 - District of Petikko (large area with plenty of furniture shops)

 - District of Porttipuisto (e.g. IKEA Vantaa, shopping centre Porttipuisto)